gsern1/AMT-Gamification-Platform/README.md

 ### Cucumber JVM

-The **Ecxecutable_Specification** folder located at the root of our repository contains an automated test project develloped with the CucumberJVM framework allowing us to test each endpoint of our API
+The **Executable_Specification** folder located at the root of our repository contains an automated test project develloped with the CucumberJVM framework allowing us to test each endpoint of our API.

+### Sample front-end application

+The **gh_pages** branch contains a basic Clicker application that we used to test the Gamification process of our platform.

 ## Known issues